Loading...

 Retatrutide activates three receptors — GLP-1, GIP, and glucagon — in a single molecule, while tirzepatide activates only GIP and GLP-1, and semaglutide activates only GLP-1.
 The addition of glucagon receptor agonism introduces energy expenditure and hepatic fat oxidation mechanisms that are absent from dual agonists, which is believed to explain the superior weight reduction observed in Phase 2 clinical data (up to 24.2% at 48 weeks).

 Retatrutide (LY3437943) completed Phase 2 clinical trials with results published in the New England Journal of Medicine in 2023, and Phase 3 trials are ongoing.
 It is being developed by Eli Lilly.
-This PEPCELL product is a research-grade compound and is not the investigational drug used in those trials.
+This Pepcell product is a research-grade compound and is not the investigational drug used in those trials.

 Reconstitute lyophilized retatrutide with bacteriostatic water, injecting slowly along the vial wall to avoid disrupting the peptide structure.
 The C20 fatty diacid acylation provides good solution stability.
 Do not shake.
 After reconstitution, store at 2-8°C and use within 30 days.